 - Nirjala Ekadashi – to fast without water,

-- Farali Ekadashi – to intake only fruits and milk.
+- Farali Ekadashi – To consume only fruits and milk.

 Ekadashi Vrat

 Masters recommend Ekadashi fasting on two consecutive days.
 Smartha and with family should observe fasting on the first day only.
 In turn, Sanyasis, widows and those who want Moksha should observe the alternate Ekadashi fasting.
-Staunch devotees who seek for love and affection of Lord Vishnu, observe both dates.
+Staunch devotees who seek the love and affection of Lord Vishnu observe both dates.

 Significance